 - The Geelong Cats were beaten by both the eventual 2017 AFL Grand Finalists in last year’s Finals Series.
 It appeared as though the Cats just ran out of steam at the wrong time but hopes are high they can put things right in 2018 and win the premiership for the first time since 2011.
 Some believe that 2018 will be a transition season for the Cats after several stalwarts left at the end of the last campaign.
 But, that gives the young stars in the Geelong ranks the chance to shine and it’s a chance they may just take.

-- The West Coast Eagles are the surprise story of the 2018 AFL season to date.
+- The West Coast Eagles are the 2018 AFL Champions!
 The Eagles began the campaign as $41 long shots to win the Grand Final and were a general $2.50 just to make it to the Finals Series.
 Adam Simpson and his players clearly haven’t read the script though at they are pushing Richmond all the way for the minor premiership.
-It remains to be seen whether the Eagles can continue to hack the pace but the players are growing in confidence all the time so could just ride their momentum all the way to the MCG on 29 September.
+It remains to be seen whether the Eagles can repeat themselves in 2019 but the players, after winning the title, have grown in confidence so could make the double

 The AFL never goes to plan.
 There is always at least one team who makes a mockery of the pre-season odds to make a charge for the Finals and the same is true at the other end of the ladder with teams mysteriously failing to live up to the billing.